Multimodal Affective States Recognition Based on Multiscale CNNs and Biologically Inspired Decision Fusion Model: Introduction

+(2) The proposed work introduces a simple and effective decision level fusion method which improves the accuracy of affective states recognition significantly compared with the result on single-modality signals.

+(3) The proposed fusion model is inspired by the multisensory integration studies from neuroscience and psychophysiology, and the decision is made by the more reliable modality information while other modalities information is retained.
+Therefore, it is more effective than other decision level fusion methods such as nondiscriminatory plurality voting, and it could be applied to other multimodal recognition tasks.

-The remainder of this paper is organized as follows: Section 2 provides a review of research about the deep learning approaches and the multimodal information fusion techniques used in emotion recognition tasks.
-Section 3 describes the method of data pre-processing, and the 3D and 1D convolutional neural network model used for single-modal, and the biologically inspired multimodal fusion model.
-Section 4 presents the description of the DEAP and AMIGOS dataset which used in the experiment and the result to verify the performance of the proposed model.
+The remainder of this paper is organized as follows: Section 2 provides a review of research about the multimodal information fusion techniques used in multimodal physiological signals-based affective states recognition tasks and the multisensory integration studies in neuroscience and psychophysiology.
+Section 3 describes the method of data pre-processing, the multiscale convolutional neural networks, and the biologically inspired decision fusion model.
+Section 4 presents the description of the DEAP and AMIGOS dataset which are used in the experiment, the fusion performance analysis of the biologically inspired decision fusion model, and the comparison with existing models.
 In Section 5, we conclude our work.